Guardianship and Administration

 Additionally, you should offer support to the person, within reasonable limits, to enable them to make and participate in decisions affecting them, express their values and preferences, and develop their decision-making capacity.
 It is also crucial to act in a way that imposes the least restriction on their ability to make and act on their own decisions, given the situation.

-The duties of an administrator are outlined in section 55 of the Guardianship and Administration Act 2019
+he duties of an administrator are outlined in section 55 of the Guardianship and Administration Act 2019

 As an administrator you must also:

-5. Duties of a Guardian
+5. Duties of a guardian

 You must first determine the individual’s will and preferences, understanding what is most important to them.
 Decisions should be guided by these priorities whenever practical.
 Additionally, you should act in a way that imposes the least restriction on their ability to make and act on their own decisions, given the situation.
 When necessary, support the person to the extent feasible by helping them make and participate in decisions, express what is important to them, and develop their capacity for decision-making.